 An electric car takes electricity from the national grid and stores it in rechargeable batteries.
 These power an electric motor which, in turn, drives the wheels.

 Most electric cars are fully automatic and use a single-speed transmission.
 An electric motor provides more torque than an internal combustion engine (ICE) which eliminates the need for a clutch and standard transmission.
-An electric motor also allows power from the engine to go directly to the wheels.
-This is why electric cars accelerate faster than cars with an ICE.

 Find out how an electric motor works and how electric cars utilise 'regenerative braking' below.